A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Estimation

-First, it suffices for practical purposes in the `omics-field' where the system's dimensions are known and fixed at the outset of the analysis.
-Second, almost all existing high-dimensional results (cf. e.g. \citealp{LeeHastie2013}, \citealp{Chen2015}, \citealp{Lee2015}) show `sparsistency' -- a contraction of sparse and consistency -- which amounts to the probability of correct (sparse) network structure selection tending to one as $p \rightarrow \infty$.
+The motivation for a traditional consistency result, i.e. in the $p$ fixed while $n \rightarrow \infty$ regime, is three-fold. \begin{compactitem} \item[\textit{1)}] It suffices for practical purposes in the `omics-field' where the system's dimensions are known and fixed at the outset of the analysis.

+\item[\textit{2)}] Almost all existing high-dimensional results (cf. e.g. \citealp{LeeHastie2013}, \citealp{Chen2015}, \citealp{Lee2015}) show `sparsistency' -- a contraction of sparse and consistency -- which amounts to the probability of correct (sparse) network structure selection tending to one as $p \rightarrow \infty$.
 Sparsistency thus addresses the selection property of an estimator but not the (limiting) quality of the estimator in terms of the parameter values.
 In this light sparsistency results have -- understandably -- only been proven for $\ell_1$-penalized (or a generalization thereof) estimators (e.g., \citealp{Lee2015}).
 Under the assumptions of \textit{i)} strong convexity of the loss function and \textit{ii)} irrepresentability of the model (for details see \citealp{Lee2015}), sparsistency is proven for sparse models (with the maximum vertex degree $d$ such that $d=o(n)$, \citealp{Chen2015}), with a minimal parameter value (in the absolute sense) for those parameters being nonzero, and a minimum sample size dependent on the dimension $p$ and the degree of sparsity (\citealp{Lee2015}).
 These assumptions and requirements are hard -- if not impossible -- to verify for any practical case at hand (\citealp{Bento2009}, \citealp{Anandkumar2012}), thus questioning the usefulness of sparsistency results (\citealp{LeeHastie2013}).
 Moreover, for the proposed ridge estimator, which does not select, sparsistency appears not to be the relevant concept.